Eric3939/linear_motif/README.md

 ## Paper code repository
-All other codes used in our paper are in the repostory/ folder, especially the codes we used to calculate the four feature scores (PLM, disorder, solvent accessibility, conservation).
+Additional scripts used in the paper are provided in the `repostory/' folder, including those used to compute the four feature scores (PLM, disorder, solvent accessibility, conservation).

 ## Citation